Secured Mastercard® from Capital One

 Before you can use this card, you must make a security deposit of at least $49.
 The exact amount, and your corresponding credit limit, depend on your personal creditworthiness as assessed by Capital One.

 Credit Line Increase

-If you make your first five monthly payments on time, you’re automatically considered for a credit line increase.
-Further credit line increases are possible with continued timely payments.
+If you use your card responsibly, you could be considered for a credit line increase in as little as six months.
+Further credit line increases are possible with continued responsible use.

 This card has no annual fee, balance transfer fee, or foreign transaction fee.
-The cash advance fee is $10 or 3%, whichever is greater, and the late payment fee ranges up to $38.
+The cash advance fee is $10 or 3%, whichever is greater.

 Capital One CreditWise

 Thanks to Capital One’s CreditWise suite, you’re entitled to a free credit score with your paper or online statement each month.
 You can also access your score at any time in your online account dashboard.
 Additionally, CreditWise includes a host of credit-building tools and educational content.

 This card is for consumers with bad or limited credit and is actively marketed as a tool for building credit.
 Even if your credit history is checkered or spotty, you’re welcome to apply.